UniversitaDellaCalabria/uniAuth/README.md

     - selectable hashing algorithm for Computed NameID;
     - agreement screen message, availability, data consent form.
 - Configurable log rotation through uwsgi;
-- Importable stored StoredPersistentID for each user;
+- Importable StoredPersistentID for each user, for migrations from other IDP;
 - An LDAP web manager with a configurable app (`ldap_peoples`);
 - Multifactor support, as available in djangosaml2idp;
 - Detailed but not huge logs.